 CIOs must realize that aligning IT with business goals and creating the underlying organizational structure and strategy to support those goals is meaningless if the results aren’t appropriately measured.
 While most CIOs know that metrics to gauge process effectiveness are crucial, they may not be measuring the right things.
-The reason has to do with yet another holdover from the days when IT was a more self-contained and narrowly focused endeavor.
+The reason has to do with yet another holdover from the days when IT was a more self-contained and narrowly focused endeavour.

 Back then, costs were king.
 That meant that efficiency metrics were all that mattered.
 The typical goal was to prioritize lower budgets, often at the expense of agility and quick turnaround times.
 Those may no longer be the priorities of the modern digital enterprise.
 To get it right, CIOs need to bring together key stakeholders from all relevant business units to gain a consensus on the outcomes they expect IT to provide.
 These outcomes are what must be measured, and agreeing on specific measurable KPIs (rather than focusing on cost) is the new paradigm for the modern IT organization.

 It’s critical to remember that maintaining close alignment between IT and business goals will always be a work in progress.
 Making educational efforts at the top, empowering employees at all levels, and measuring the desired outcomes will only serve to point the organization in the right direction, not keep it there.
 As modern digital transformation accelerates through the 21st century, the addition of new technologies and priorities will continue to shift the role of IT in the enterprise in ways that cannot be forecast.
 To stay focused, CIOs must continue to adapt their long-term visions to what’s now, what’s new, and what’s next.

 To learn more about the role of IT in digital transformation, check out Striking The Right Balance: Digital Transformation Versus IT-Led Transformation.